Generalizable control for quantum parameter estimation through reinforcement learning: Results

-As in Sec.~\ref{subsec:dephase} we consider the transferability of different methods in a situation involving $\omega_0$ that distributes uniformly in a range.
+As \black{in the case of dephasing dynamics}, we consider the \black{generalizability} of different methods in a situation involving $\omega_0$ that distributes uniformly in a range.
 Again, we use GRAPE to obtain optimal control sequences for $\omega_0=1$ and apply that to other values.
 For A3C, we trained the neural network at $\omega_0=1$; the resulting sequence is then used to obtain an estimate of the true $\omega_0$ value.
 A new sequence is then generated using the neural network already trained at $\omega_0=1$ with the estimated $\omega_0$.
 The best-performing results out of 100 A3C outputs are shown as the blue solid lines in Fig.~\ref{fig:main:xfer_se}, while the results from GRAPE are shown as the orange dotted lines.
 The left column of Fig.~\ref{fig:main:xfer_se} shows $F(T)/T$ as functions of $\omega_0$ for two $\Delta T$ values.
 In both cases, the GRAPE method outperforms A3C in a narrow neighborhood around $\omega_0=1$, but its QFI decreases substantially as $\omega_0$ further deviates.
-On the other hand, A3C exhibits great transferability: for $\Delta T=0.1$ the QFI does not decrease until $\omega_0$ is reduced to $\omega_0\lesssim0.6$, while for $\Delta T=1$ the QFI remains approximately the same for the entire range of $\omega_0$ considered.
+On the other hand, A3C exhibits great \black{generalizability}: for $\Delta T=0.1$ the QFI does not decrease until $\omega_0$ is reduced to $\omega_0\lesssim0.6$, while for $\Delta T=1$ the QFI remains approximately the same for the entire range of $\omega_0$ considered.
 The average $F(T)/T$ in the range $[1-\Delta\omega,1+\Delta\omega]$ are shown in the right column of Fig.~\ref{fig:main:xfer_se}.
-In Fig.~\ref{fig:main:xfer_se}(b), A3C outperforms GRAPE when $\Delta\omega\gtrsim0.22$, while in Fig.~\ref{fig:main:xfer_se}(d), A3C outperforms GRAPE in an even larger range $\Delta\omega\gtrsim0.07$.
+In Fig.~\ref{fig:main:xfer_se}{b}, A3C outperforms GRAPE when $\Delta\omega\gtrsim0.22$, while in Fig.~\ref{fig:main:xfer_se}{d}, A3C outperforms GRAPE in an even larger range $\Delta\omega\gtrsim0.07$.

 Overall we conclude that in the case of spontaneous emission, the A3C algorithm provides comparable results to GRAPE, although it cannot give higher QFIs.
-Nevertheless, A3C has much greater transferability than GRAPE, as is consistent with Sec.~\ref{subsec:dephase}.
+Nevertheless, A3C has much greater \black{generalizability}, as is consistent with \black{the case concerning the dephasing dynamics}.